ShrimpedKeyboard/BRUCE4G0N/README.md

 ## PCB

-A hotswap pro micro keyboard using shift registers and battery jst for wireless
+A hotswap pro micro keyboard with battery jst for wireless

  ---